ringcentral/ringcentral-api-docs/docs/voice/quick-start.md

 # RingOut Quick Start

-Welcome to the RingCentral Platform.
-RingCentral is the leading unified communications platform.
-From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.
+!!! hint "**Calling the RingCentral API for the first time?** We recommend you try out [getting started experience](../../getting-started/)."

-In this Quick Start, we are going to help you connect two people in a live phone call using our RingOut API, which dials two phone numbers, and then connects the two people when they answer.
+In this quick start, we are going to help you connect two people in a live phone call using our RingOut API, which dials two phone numbers, and then connects the two people when they answer.
 Let's get started.

 ## Create an app and obtain credentials